 First, let me paint a picture.
 For those who have never visited Wootton, it would have to be one of the tiniest towns in Australia.
-It is located on the Wootton Way which used to be the Pacific Highway.
+Wootton is located on the Wootton Way which used to be the Pacific Highway.
 When the A1 Freeway was built back in the late 1990s, Wootton was bypassed (thankfully!).
-It is now a sleepy little haven in one of the most beautiful, natural locations on the mid north coast of NSW.
+It is now a sleepy little haven in one of the most beautiful, natural locations on the mid-north coast of NSW.

 We live just over 2km from the village and the Wootton Community Centre is the hub of the community here.
 Every month we have community dinners and food swaps where we bring whatever is growing in abundance in our gardens.
 Although we’ve only been here less than a year, we absolutely love our community up here.
 It consists of an eclectic mix of forever locals and tree changers from Sydney and Newcastle and many other places.

 We currently have 5 dogs living in our home, our own four dogs Daisy, Luna, Harvey and Henry, and a temporary holiday-maker Dude the American Staffy.
 Dude is in foster care after being rescued as a pup in a country pound about a year ago by Sydney rescue group Denise at Paws.
-His foster family have gone on holidays for a few weeks so we opened our home to Dude when we saw a request on Facebook for holiday care.
-He’s been an absolute delight and I will be writing a separate blog post all about him.
-I chose Luna and Harvey to take into the village with me so I could photograph them for this week’s theme.
-They are the two least likely to run off searching for mice and have the confidence to be photographed off-leash without running off.
+His foster family have gone on holidays for a few weeks and needed help.
+In early January, we opened our home to Dude when we saw a request on Facebook for holiday care.
+He’s been an absolute delight.

 I hope you enjoy the photos of our two little troopers.
-Oh, by the way, they are sporting Penny Marathon neckerchiefs… 100% of all sales of their accessories go straight back into the charity, and all their handmade accessories are made from recycled materials.
+Oh, by the way, they are sporting Penny Marathon neckerchiefs.
+100% of all sales of their accessories go straight back into the charity.
+Penny Marathon repurpose recycled materials to create their handmade accessories.
 Gorgeous don’t you think?

 ALL AROUND THE CIRCLE

 Thank you for reading!
 Head on over to check out Elaine Tweedy of I Got the Shot Photography, capturing memorable moments with pets and their people in Northeastern PA and surrounding areas, for Elaine’s take on this topic.
-Continue clicking the link at the bottom of each post until you end up right back here.
+Then click the link at the bottom of each post until you end up right back here.

 TEENY TINY DOGS AND THEIR STORIES – OUT NOW!